ashurbeyli/react-fullstack-starter-kit/README.md

 # React FullStack Starter Kit

-This is for React developers who wants to create full-stack application
+This is for web developers who wants to create full-stack React, Redux application

 ### Tech